carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Accurate Garbage Collection Intrinsics
 --------------------------------------

-LLVM support for `Accurate Garbage Collection <GarbageCollection.html>`_ (GC) requires the implementation and generation of these intrinsics.
+LLVM's support for `Accurate Garbage Collection <GarbageCollection.html>`_ (GC) requires the frontend to generate code containing appropriate intrinsic calls and select an appropriate GC strategy which knows how to lower these intrinsics in a manner which is appropriate for the target collector.

 These intrinsics allow identification of :ref:`GC roots on the stack <int_gcroot>`, as well as garbage collector implementations that require :ref:`read <int_gcread>` and :ref:`write <int_gcwrite>` barriers.
-Front-ends for type-safe garbage collected languages should generate these intrinsics to make use of the LLVM garbage collectors.
+Frontends for type-safe garbage collected languages should generate these intrinsics to make use of the LLVM garbage collectors.
 For more details, see `Garbage Collection with LLVM <GarbageCollection.html>`_.